runeandre/create_cab/README.md

 2. Manually create DDF files and run the "makecab" command :-P

 There are other scripts and examples, but none of the ones I found actually worked correctly.

+## Enable running scripts!

+In order to run Powershell scripts, run the file [Set-ExecutionPolicy Unrestricted.bat](https://github.com/runeandre/create_cab/tree/main/Set-ExecutionPolicy/Set-ExecutionPolicy%20Unrestricted.bat)

+Or run the powershell command "Set-ExecutionPolicy Unrestricted".

+You can revert to default settings with "Set-ExecutionPolicy Default" and "Set-ExecutionPolicy Default All" for all scopes.